 - 1. An in-depth self-reflection regarding why the student was unsuccessful and a description of each/all courses the student was unsuccessful. - 2.
-What the student believes needs to be improved upon to be successful with a passing score of 75% in each/all courses the student was unsuccessful (an educational plan). - 3.
+What the student believes needs to be improved upon to be successful with a passing score of 75% in each/all courses the student was unsuccessful (an educational plan including goals, strategies, timelines and metohology toward success). - 3.
 How will the student achieve success in each/all repeated courses? - 4.
 What will the student do differently and/or in preparation to return to the program? - 5.
 Must answer the question: What makes you, the student, stand out from other candidates petitioning to repeat? - 6.
 The petition must be written in a business letter format, 11-12 font, double spaced, without spelling or grammatical errors.